 School-Wide Service Initiatives

 As a school, students participate in other service initiatives throughout the year, supporting local organizations as well as members of our Saint Joseph Parish community who may need our prayers and support.
 One of our largest undertakings: it has become an annual tradition to particpate in the “Eric’s Promise” initiative at the St. Vincent de Paul center in our neighborhood.
-During Lent, students collect toiletry items to donate and, as a whole school community, we walk the many hundreds of offerings to SVdP on Holy Thursday.
+During Lent, students collect toiletry items to donate and, as a whole school community, we walk the many hundreds of offerings to SVdP during Holy Week.

 Stories of Hope